 DIY hydraulics guides

-Friction between the hydraulic fluid flowing through a hydraulic hose, tube or pipe and its inside wall causes losses, which are quantified as pressure drop.
+Friction between the hydraulic fluid flowing through a conductor (pipe, tube or hose) and its inside wall causes losses, which are quantified as pressure drop.
 Pressure drop is influenced by a number of factors including the velocity of the fluid through the conductor, which is dependent on flow rate and cross sectional area.
+Velocity and pressure drop in conductors are important considerations for fluid power designers especially in systems where long pipe or hose runs are necessary.
+The following document contains practical information that includes recommended fluid velocities for hydraulic systems, flow/velocity nomograms and formulas for calculating velocity and pressure drop.

 The Hydraulic Troubleshooting Handbook "The Hydraulic Troubleshooting Handbook is an easy read and a powerful troubleshooting guide.
 I have 8 mechanics working for me and these guys will all be reading this book.
 And I tell anyone who will listen to get a copy."
 Find out more